nextml-code/capability/README.md

 ### Technologies

 We use PyTorch or Tensorflow to develop algorithms, but we prefer PyTorch.
 In the experimentation phase, we use [guildai](https://github.com/guildai/guildai) to keep track of each experiment.
-Guildai gives us many tools to compare runs and select the best algorithm.
+Guildai gives us many tools to compare runs and makes it easy to select the best algorithm.

 To make sure that you can use the algorithm in your systems, we create a lightweight and easy to deploy microservice.